Error 126: iTunes was not installed correctly on Windows 10

 - Press the Uninstall button to open a Confirm Uninstall dialog box window.

-- Select the After uninstall, scan the disk and registry for program leftovers option.
+- Select the After to uninstall, scan the disk and registry for program leftovers option.

 - Press the Uninstall button to remove a selected program.